SpeedStriker243/searchless/README.md

 It took me about an hour to get working.

+(Your browser needs to support JavaScript's replaceAll function for this to work.)

 ## How to use
 Configure your web browser to use the search engine link as follows:
 ```url